This is your undocumented anchor man, Mark Stein, sitting in.

 This guy, this Japanese guy, runs a successful global company, unlike these ones in Detroit.

-Uh Mr. Sykes is now saying he is not going to be suing Toyota.
+Mr. Sykes is now saying he is not going to be suing Toyota.

 I think it would be better actually if Toyota sued him.

-Uh but the but this is what we're getting into now.
+But this is what we're getting into now.

-Uh they'll they'll do they'll it'll set off the airbag and you'll go off onto the median and roll to a halt.
+It'll set off the airbag and you'll go off onto the median and roll to a halt.

 And this is the great problem with American life now.

-Uh the hyper regulation, the idea that uh uh city employees in Detroit, which we were talking about in the previous um uh hour, uh city employees in Detroit are not allowed uh to use underarm deodorant now in case whatever particular flavor of deodorant you have, because you can get these you can get um I think odor-free deodorant, but most of them are all, you know, uh caramel macchiato or whatever.
+The hyper-regulation, the idea that city employees in Detroit, which we were talking about in the previous hour, city employees in Detroit are not allowed to use underarm deodorant now in case whatever particular flavor of deodorant you have.

-They're they're flavored deodorants that people have.
+They're flavoured deodorants that people have.

-Uh and what it mainly swallows is individual liberty, and what it mainly swallows is individual human judgment.
+And what it mainly swallows is individual human judgment.

 Nancy Pelosi says she wants to give birth to a new kind of freedom in America.

-The freedom from being job locked.
+The freedom from being joblocked.

 Think of an economy where people could be an artist or a photographer, a writer without worrying about keeping their day job in order to have health insurance.

-Or that people could start a business and be entrepreneurial and take risks, but not be job locked because a child has asthma or diabetes or someone in the family is bipolar.
+Or that people could start a business and be entrepreneurial and take risks, but not be joblocked because a child has asthma or diabetes or someone in the family is bipolar.

-You name it, any condition is job locking.
+You name it, any condition is joblocking.

-This is her new phrase, job locking.
+This is her new phrase, joblocking.

 It will give you the freedom to pursue your dreams.

-Because take it from me, there's no point being b uh entrepreneurial or having your own business in uh in America.
+Now forget about the business and entrepreneurial side, because take it from me, there's no point being entrepreneurial or having your own business in America.

-I mentioned it before, I made the mistake of hiring someone from New York a couple of months ago.
+I made the mistake of hiring someone from New York a couple of months ago.

-We never do that.
+Would never do that.

 I've never seen such paperwork.

-Uh we she's been on the payroll now for what is it, three months, and uh uh only today we had some new complicated bit of paperwork relating to workmen's comp from the state of New York.
+And only today we had some new complicated bit of paperwork relating to workmen's comp from the state of New York.

-Tajikistan, that's where we're going to find our new employees.
+That's where we're going to find our new employees.

-We're we're going to Papua New Guinea.
+We're going to Papua New Guinea.

 And consider this thing.